 Hot Springs:

 If you need to relax and soothe your tired muscles after a strenuous day of trekking, the hot springs in the Annapurna region are a wonderful option.
 Among the popular hot springs, Jhinu Danda and Tatopani stand out.
 Jhinu Danda is situated on a hill above the Modi Khola River, about a two-hour climb from Chomrong.
 Meanwhile, the hot springs in Tatopani are located in the village of the same name which is about a day’s journey from Jhinu Danda.
-These natural hot springs are believed to possess healing properties.

 Machhapuchhre Base Camp:

 The Machhapuchhre Base Camp is located at an altitude of 3,700 meters and is approximately a day’s hike from Bamboo.
 Although the journey to the base camp is more challenging than some of the other side trips, the stunning view of Machhapuchhre Peak from there makes it worthwhile.
-The mountain is considered sacred by the locals and has never been climbed to its summit.

 Ghandruk Village: